josephjaspers/blackcat_tensors/README.md

 #### Dependencies
-	Cuda 10 (Only required for GPU-usage)
+	Cuda 9.2 (and up, Only required for GPU-usage)
 	GCC 7.4 (and up)

 	gomp  (Only required for CPU multithreading)